rydmike/flex_color_scheme/README.md

 When you color theme a Flutter application, all built in widgets use the colors of your color scheme in your theme.
-At least in theory, and it is almost so if you defined your Flutter ThemeData the correct way.
+At least in theory, and it is almost so if you defined your Flutter ThemeData by using the `ThemeData.from` factory, but even it misses some details.
-FlexColorScheme goes the extra mile to ensure that all Flutter SDK widgets gets themed as intended by the built-in color scheme or custom colors you provide.
+FlexColorScheme goes the extra mile to ensure that all Flutter SDK widgets gets themed completely by its built-in color schemes, or custom colors you provide.

 <img src="https://rydmike.com/assets_fcsv4/00-new-main-image.gif?raw=true" alt="main_image"/>